 - autoimmune diseases, such as Guillain-Barré syndrome

-- a rare neurological condition called Moebius syndrome that affects the muscles controlling facial and eye movement
+- Moebius syndrome — a rare neurological condition that affects the muscles controlling facial and eye movement

-Trauma, injury, or surgery can also result in damage and paralysis to facial muscles and nerves.
+Trauma, injury, or surgery of the eye can also result in damage and paralysis to facial muscles and nerves.

-Infections can be less common causes, and these may include:
+Infections can be less common causes, but these may include:

-There is not always a reason or underlying condition that causes nocturnal lagophthalmos.
-It may also be genetic.
+However, there is not always a reason or underlying condition that causes nocturnal lagophthalmos.
+It may also be genetic, or a person may be able to keep track of the incidence by taking note of behaviors that occurred before sleeping.

 A doctor may recommend using an external eyelid weight.
-This is attached to the outside of the upper eyelids to keep them closed.
+This weight attaches to the outside of the upper eyelids to keep them closed.
 Applying surgical tape to the eyelids also serves the same purpose.

 Another option is surgery, though this is usually only recommended for severe cases.

-Antibiotic ointment is applied to the eyelid to help it heal.
+People can apply antibiotic ointment to the eyelid to help it heal.
 As a result of the surgery, a person may experience:

 These symptoms should reduce over time as the eyelid heals.

-If someone suspects they have nocturnal lagophthalmos they should visit their doctor.
+If someone suspects they have this condition both in the day and at night, they should consult their doctor.

-A doctor will ask whether any recent trauma or illness could be the cause, how long symptoms have been going on for, and when symptoms are at their worst.
+A doctor will ask whether any recent trauma or illness could be the cause, how long symptoms have been apparent, and when symptoms are at their worst.

 Other tests a doctor may perform can include: